Bartending tips are the sign of a happy customer; a nice tip really affirms the job you’re doing and can energise you during a busy service.

 Take a look at some more important considerations when getting bartending tips...

 The rise of card use for payments has seen a steep fall in cash tips.
 Bars and bartenders alike have felt the effects of this, with significant decreases.

 It’s no wonder customers have moved to card.
 It takes a few seconds to pay, simple and no need to carry annoying pieces of change.
 Unfortunately, it’s these annoying bits of change that make up bartending tips.
 Bartenders now have to keep in mind that cash tips may be a bit harder to come by in this digitalised world.

 Bad bar managers

 Interested in learning how to bartend professionally in a bartending school?
-Learn about our EBS Bartender Courses.
+Sign up to one of our bartender courses.